 - Niche directories

-- Automatically sell advertising on your site
+- Automatically sell and manage advertising on your website

-- Set up client appointments and reminders
+- Set appointments and appointment reminders

 - Manage reservations and bookings

-- Redirect URLs
+- Redirect website pages

 - Make your pages printable or downloadable as a PDF file